bamler-lab/constriction/README.md

    over the trade-off between compression effectiveness, memory usage, and run-time efficency, as well as hooks into the backing data sources and sinks, while preventing accidental misuse through Rust's powerful type system.
-3. **to serve as a teaching resource** by providing a collection of several different entropy coding algorithms within a single consistent framework, thus making the various algorithms easily discoverable and comparable on practical examples; [additional teaching material](https://robamler.github.io/teaching/compress21) will be made publicly available
+3. **to serve as a teaching resource** by providing a collection of several complementary entropy coding algorithms within a single consistent framework, thus making the various algorithms easily discoverable and comparable on practical examples; [additional teaching material](https://robamler.github.io/teaching/compress21) will be made publicly available